kpmoran-teaching/kpmoran-teaching.github.io/docs/assignments.md

 ### Assignments Overview

 There will be 5 major assignments and will distributed over the course of the semester such that you will have two weeks to complete each assignment.
-Each of these assignments will help you to implement and gain experience with the different concepts and
+Each of these assignments will help you to implement and gain experience with the different concepts and reinforce the material taught during lectures.
+These assignments will range from implementing simple web apps with a minimal feature set to Frontend and Backend development, to evaluating the user experience of a web app.

 ### Collaboration Policy